COGS18/COGS18.github.io/_sources/intro.md

 ### Materials

 All course materials are openly available and downloadable from this website.
-Materials presented during the course lectures are [viewable here](materials/).
+[Materials presented during the course lectures are viewable here](materials/01-Introduction).

+Github is a tool used by many programmers.
+It is a code hosting platform for version control and collaboration.
 The source material for everything hosted on this site is also available on [GitHub](https://github.com/COGS18).
+While we don't explicitly teach you to use Github in this class, you should definitely explore it on your own if you're interested!
+Here are [some different](https://youtu.be/w3jLJU7DT5E) [Github](https://docs.github.com/en/get-started/quickstart/hello-world) [tutorials](https://podcast.ucsd.edu/watch/sp19/cogs108_a00/3)

 [Click on this link to transfer the current materials from github to your datahub](https://datahub.ucsd.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FCOGS18%2FLectureNotes-COGS18&urlpath=tree%2FLectureNotes-COGS18%2F&branch=main) so you can follow along in lecture.
 NB.
 This updates every lecture, so you will have to click on this link repeatedly to keep up to date.